-In this seminar students will review the basic theories that govern international relations and political science.
+In this seminar students will review the basic theories that govern the international relations discipline.
 As no one theory fully explains the international system, a firm grasp of the leading paradigms gives a student a solid foundation on which to build the degree.
 This seminar will also trace the historical evolution of diplomacy within the international system giving the student a sense of its progression and an awareness of the milestones of diplomatic interaction within that system.